yjqian19/yjqian19/README.md

 ## Hi there 👋 I'm Yujia Qian

-🎓 MDes in Technology @ Harvard | Cross-registered in MIT (EECS & Sloan) (2024-2026)
+🎓 MDes in Technology @ Harvard | Cross-registered in MIT CS (2024-2026)
 🎓 B.Arch, Tsinghua University (2019-2024)
 💻 SWE Intern @ [Crossing Legal AI](https://github.com/skip-hp)

-🚀 I’m passionate about building **AI-driven SaaS applications**, especially for vertical industry use cases.
+🚀 I’m passionate about building **AI applications** for **vertical industry** use cases.

 🏆 Proudest achievements
 - Industry: As a Software Engineering Intern at Crossing Legal AI, I built the AI backend and agent system for automated legal form-filling workflows.
-- Academic: As a co-first author, I published a paper in _IEEE Transactions on Visualization and Computer Graphics_ (JCR Q1) on multimodal data analysis and LSTM modeling of museum visitor behavior.
+- Academic: As a co-first author, I published a paper in _IEEE Transactions on Visualization and Computer Graphics_ (JCR Q1) on multimodal data analysis and LSTM modeling of visitor behavior to support museum operations and cultural heritage management.

 🎮 Previously, I was an XR hacker, tinkering with interactive games and academic research.